 Note 1: The amounts of net asset value were based on audited financial statements.
-Note: 2: Fair value was based on the closing price at the end of 2018.
-Note: 3: Decrease in investment was eash dividends paid.
-Note: 4: Decrease in investment was eash dividends paid.
-Note: 4: Additions in shares of finvestment was investment was investment was investment was investment was investment was investment in new company.
+Note 2: Fair value was based on the closing price at the end of 2018.
+Note 3: Decrease in investment was eash dividends paid.

+Note 4: Decrease in investment was partial disposal of interests in subsidiary.
+Note 5: Additions in shares of investment was stock dividends paid.
+Note 5: Additions in shares of investment was stock dividends paid.
+Note 6: Additions in investment was investment in new company.